MicrosoftDocs/windows-dev-docs/windows-apps-src/globalizing/tile-toast-language-scale-contrast.md

 ## Refer to an image resource from a template

 In your tile or toast template, you can refer to an image resource using the `ms-appx` URI (Uniform Resource Identifier) scheme followed by the name of the image resource.
-This is the same way that you refer to an image resource in XAML markup (for more details, see [Reference an image resource in XAML markup and code](image-qualifiers-loc-scale-accessibility.md#reference-an-image-resource-in-xaml-markup-and-code)).
+This is the same way that you refer to an image resource in XAML markup (for more details, see [Reference an image or other asset from XAML markup and code](image-qualifiers-loc-scale-accessibility.md#reference-an-image-or-other-asset-from-xaml-markup-and-code)).

 For example, you might name folders like this.